hytechclub/web-201/FullCrudAppReplDb/CrudAppDelete.md

 }
 ```

 At this point, it should be possible to load up the homepage and delete a player!
 Click the "Delete" button next to one of the players, and verify that that player disappears.
+Try deleting _all_ players, and verify that the "No players found." message appears.

+Now all four of the CRUD operations should be working!
+Congratulations, you've built a CRUD app.

 ## Next Steps
 [Final Project](../FinalProject/FinalProject.md)